Asmakhan427/AI-Powered-Intelligent-Medical-Diagnosis-and-Patient-Care-System/README.md

-MedAssist AI is a full-stack medical assistant application that lets patients describe symptoms in plain text (or voice), get an AI-assisted preliminary diagnosis with a transparent explanation of *why*, and — when the symptoms warrant it — get routed straight to an emergency warning instead of a disease guess.
+MedAssist AI is a full-stack medical assistant application that lets patients describe symptoms in plain text (or voice), get an AI-assisted preliminary diagnosis with a transparent explanation of *why*, and when the symptoms warrant it and get routed straight to an emergency warning instead of a disease guess.
 Patients can then book appointments with the recommended specialist, and doctors get a dashboard to review and act on AI-generated reports.